 Drugs most often used in treating vulvar cancer include cisplatin with or without fluorouracil (5-FU).
 Another chemo drug, mitomycin, is less commonly used.

-Many of the drugs used in cancer chemo work by attacking cells that are rapidly dividing.
+Many of the chemo drugs used work by attacking cells that are rapidly dividing.
 This is helpful in killing cancer cells, but these drugs can also affect normal cells, leading to side effects.
 Side effects of chemo depend on the type of drugs, the amount taken, and the length of time you are treated.
 Common side effects of some of the drugs used to treat vulvar cancer include:

 - Nausea and vomiting

-- Temporary loss of hair
+- Loss of hair

 - Mouth or vaginal sores

 - Changes in the menstrual cycle, premature menopause, and infertility (inability to become pregnant).
 But most women with vulvar cancer have already gone through menopause.

 Chemo often affects the blood-forming cells of the bone marrow, leading to low blood counts.
 This can cause:

 - Increased chance of infections (low white blood cell count)